QARV: Quantization-Aware ResNet VAE for Lossy Image Compression: Introduction

-In order to effectively leverage ResNet VAES for lossy compression, we design its probabilistic models and neural network architecture from the following three perspectives.
-First, entropy coding of latent variables is enabled by adopting a combination of test-time quantization and quantization-aware training.
-To be specific, the latent variables are discretized by elementwise uniform quantization at test time, and we simulate the quantization noise by additive uniform noise during training.
-Accordingly, we parameterize the VAE priors using a Gaussian distribution convolved with a uniform one.
+\zhihao{ In order to effectively leverage ResNet VAES for lossy compression, we design its probabilistic models and neural network architecture from the following three perspectives.
+First, entropy coding of latent variables is enabled by combining test-time quantization and quantization-aware training.
+Specifically, the latent variables are discretized by elementwise uniform quantization at test time, and we simulate the quantization noise by additive uniform noise during training.
+The VAE priors are parameterized using a Gaussian distribution convolved with a uniform distribution to accommodate the posteriors.
 Under this configuration, we are able to turn ResNet VAEs into lossy image codecs while keeping all its advantages, \eg, its hierarchical architecture, progressive coding, and efficient computation, as demonstrated in our previous paper~\cite{duan2023qres}.
-Second, we exploit the fact that ResNet VAEs naturally have a bias toward fast decoding (and slower encoding) due to their bi-directional inference structure, and we specifically design the neural network architecture to further shift computation from the decoder to the encoder.
-This architecture allows our model to achieve a faster decoding speed than most previous methods, even when ours is scaled to a deep hierarchy of latent variables.
-Finally, we also introduce a new variable-rate compression method, which we term adaptive layer normalization (AdaLN), that can be used in modern neural network architectures in a plug-and-play fashion.
-Combining these features, we present QARV (for Quantization-Aware ResNet VAE), a novel VAE model which achieves efficient lossy image compression at continuously adjustable rates under a single model.
-Experimental results confirm that QARV outperforms existing published lossy image codecs in terms of BD-rate~\cite{bjontegaard2001bdrate}, at the same time retaining competitive computational efficiency.
+Second, we exploit the fact that ResNet VAEs naturally have a bias toward fast decoding (and slower encoding) due to their bi-directional inference structure, and we introduce a new block architecture to shift more computation from the decoder to the encoder.
+This architecture allows our model to achieve a faster decoding speed than most previous image compression methods, even when ours is scaled to a deep hierarchy of latent variables.
+Finally, we introduce a new variable-rate compression method, which we term adaptive layer normalization (AdaLN), that can be used in modern neural network architectures in a plug-and-play fashion.

+Combining these features, we present Quantization-Aware ResNet VAE (QARV), a VAE model that achieves efficient lossy image compression at continuously adjustable rates using a single model.
+QARV is conceptually similar to the Hyperprior model~\cite{balle18hyperprior} commonly used in learned image compression as both employ a hierarchical architecture.
+However, QARV is fundamentally different in important aspects such as residual coding and bi-directional inference (details in Sec.~\ref{sec:qarv_related_hierarchical}), which make it more flexible and powerful.
+Experimental results confirm that QARV outperforms existing published lossy image codecs (most of which are based on the Hyperprior with context models) in terms of BD-rate~\cite{bjontegaard2001bdrate} while retaining competitive computational efficiency. }